New Friends for Paul

 Conclusion of a Journey

 After a long, successful ministry in Corinth, lasting a total of eighteen months (v.
 11) which included "a good while" after Gallio’s ruling, Paul was ready to leave.
 He therefore gathered the brethren and bade them farewell.
 Accompanied by his friends Priscilla and Aquila, he departed, intending to return to Syria by way of Jerusalem.

-The ship did not go directly to Palestine, but stopped in Ephesus, the main city on the coast of western Asia Minor.
+Paul’s ship did not go directly to Palestine, but stopped in Ephesus on the coast of western Asia Minor.
 This city over a thousand years old was the capital of the Roman province of Asia and the leading center of commerce in the region.
 With a population perhaps over 150,000, it was also the fourth largest city in the Roman Empire, its size surpassed only by Rome, Alexandria, and Antioch.
 Among its citizens were an especially large contingent of Jews.
 Rather than go on with Paul, Priscilla and Aquila elected to remain.
 Perhaps they stayed as a deliberate tactic to begin the work of establishing a church.
-Despite the size and importance of the city, the gospel had not yet penetrated that corner of the gentile world.
+Despite the size and importance of the city, the gospel had not yet penetrated this corner of the gentile world.

 A New Champion for Truth

 During Paul's absence from Ephesus, God sent the city another preacher.
 He was Apollos, a Jew whom Luke describes as "an eloquent man, and mighty in the scriptures."
 The term "eloquent" carries the more general meaning that he was a learned man.
 It is no surprise that a man from Alexandria should have been well educated.
 As the site of one of the greatest libraries in the ancient world, Alexandria rivaled Athens as a hub of intellectual activity.
 The large Jewish community there, which occupied no less than two out of five quarters of the city, was especially noted for its literary achievements.
 According to a tradition affirmed by Josephus, Alexandria was the place where seventy-two carefully chosen scribes from the whole nation of Israel assembled in the middle of the third century BC to produce the Septuagint, a translation of the Old Testament into Greek, which Jewish communities everywhere soon adopted for their use.

-While Apollos was living in Alexandria, God laid it on his heart to go out as a missionary, and he obeyed the call.
+While Apollos was living in Alexandria, God laid it on his heart to go out as an evangelist, and he obeyed the call.
 He went to Ephesus and preached Christ in the synagogue, making a great impact.
 Among his hearers were Aquila and Priscilla, who were no doubt overjoyed to hear such a strong testimony for Christ.
 But at the same time they perceived that Apollos was not fully prepared to be a preacher of the gospel.
-Not only were there many gaps in his understanding, but he had never even received a proper baptism, in the name of the Father, Son, and Holy Spirit.
-Moreover, he lacked any connection with the church Christ founded.
-They therefore undertook to remedy all three deficiencies.
+Not only were there gaps in his understanding, but he lacked a sending church that might offer him support in various ways and also hold him accountable.
+They therefore undertook to remedy both deficiencies.

 First, they took him aside and gave him the additional instruction that he needed.
-Next, they baptized him.
-Although Luke's account omits this detail, the welcome later extended to Apollos by all the churches leaves no doubt that he received Christian baptism during his stay in Ephesus.
-Last, Aquila and Priscilla brought him into fellowship with the small local church they had already established.
+Although he was a learned man, he was not too proud to be teachable.
+Then they brought him into fellowship with the small local church they had already established.
 When he later went out to preach in the churches of Greece, he carried a letter of recommendation from "the brethren," meaning the assembly of believers in Ephesus.